-If you like Skforecast , please give us a star on GitHub! ⭐️
+If you like Skforecast , help us giving a star on GitHub! ⭐️

 More about forecasting

 A time series is a succession of chronologically ordered data spaced at equal or unequal intervals.
 The forecasting process consists of predicting the future value of a time series, either by modeling the series solely based on its past behavior (autoregressive) or by using other external variables.
-This document describes how to use machine learning and statistical models in order to forecast the number of users who visit a website.
+This document describes how to use machine learning in order to forecast the number of users who visit a website.

-The history of daily visits to the website cienciadedatos.net is available since 07/01/2020.
+Two other great examples of how to use machine learning for time series forecasting are:The history of daily visits to the website cienciadedatos.net is available since 07/01/2020.
 The goal is to generate a forecasting model capable of predicting the web traffic during the next 7 days.
 The user wants to be able to run the model every Monday and obtain daily traffic predictions for the rest of the week.

 To evaluate the performance of the model according to its intended use, it is advisable not to predict only the last 7 days of the time series, but to simulate the whole process.
-Backtesting is a special type of cross-validation applied to the previous period(s) and can be used with different strategies:
+Backtesting is a special type of cross-validation applied to the previous period(s) and can be used with different configurations:

 Backtesting with refit and increasing training size (fixed origin)